Grokzen/redis-py-cluster/docs/upgrading.rst

 Method `cluster_delslots` changed argument specification from `self, node_id, *slots` to `self, *slots` and changed the behaviour of the method to now automatically determine the slot_id based on the current cluster structure and where each slot that you want to delete is loated.

+Method pfcount no longer has custom logic and exceptions to prevent CROSSSLOT errors.
+If method is used with different slots then a regular CROSSSLOT error (rediscluster.exceptions.ClusterCrossSlotError) will be returned.

 1.1.0 --> 1.2.0